shlemiel/vimrc/README.md

 # The Ultimate vimrc

-This is a fork of the [amix-vimrc](https://github.com/amix/vimrc), to provide **minimal set of enhancements for general-purpose use of vim**.
+This is a fork of the [amix-vimrc](https://github.com/amix/vimrc), to provide **a minimal set of enhancements for general-purpose use of vim**.

 ### Install for your own user only